open-competency-library/software-development/engineering/solid/solid1.md

+---
+layout: default
+title: SOLID Developer 1
+parent: SOLID Priniples
+nav_order: 2
+---
-# SOLID Principles Apprentice 1
+# SOLID Developer 1

 A developer who strives to write code that adheres to the SOLID principles.